Rank Math offers a few different options to apply nofollow for links, and you might be unsure if you should apply nofollow to external links.

 In order to add a nofollow attribute to your link, create a new page or post and add the anchor text for your link.
 Next, select the anchor text and click on the link icon.

-This will open a box for your link, with several options that you can toggle on or off.
-You can then enable the Set to nofollow link option.
+This will open a box for your link; click on the Advanced option.
+You’ll see several options that you can select.
+Select the Set to nofollow link option and click the Save button.

 Don’t forget to add the link in the URL field and press Enter.
 Your nofollow link will then be added to your post.